 Citi Simplicity® Card

 Best for consumers who won't be able to pay off a purchase for a long time.
-The Citi Simplicity® Card offers a long 0% Intro APR period (for purchases) – 12 months.
-Once your introductory period runs out, the card’s APR will be between 16.24% - 26.24%* (Variable).
+The Citi Simplicity® Card offers a long 0% Intro APR period – 0% for 12 months on Purchases from date of account opening and an intro APR of 0% for 21 months on Balance Transfers from date of first transfer.
+Once your introductory period runs out, the card’s APR will be between 14.74% - 24.74% (Variable).
 If your credit worthiness is good enough to qualify for the lower rate you're still getting a competitive APR.
 However, if your APR is on the higher end of the range, you can do better with other cards.

 On top of having a fantastic promotional 0% APR period on purchases, the Citi Simplicity® Card also doesn't charge users late fees on payments.
 This is good for anyone who forgets to make a payment once or twice, but we urge consumers to remember the hidden cost.
 Missing a payment due date on a credit card bill will have a very bad impact on your credit score.
 Once the promotional period ends, as noted, your APR will depend on your credit worthiness.
 Therefore, if you want to maintain competitive interest rates on your purchases, we recommend you shy away from using this feature.